geoholix/arcgispythonapi-playground/README.md

 # arcgispythonapi-playground
-My explorations on python especially on GIS
+My explorations on python especially for GIS